C-C-Minetest-Server/babelfish_redo/README.md

 ## ... but why not the original BabalFish mod?

-BabelFish was a great mod for breaking langauge barrier between players speaking different languages.
+[BabelFish](https://github.com/taikedz-mt/babelfish) was (and if you aren't a developer, still is) a great mod for breaking langauge barrier between players speaking different languages.
 However, it was unmaintained for 7 years, and many code became messy and inefficient.
 This rewrite is a drop-in replacement for most end users, and provides more method for developers to interact with BabelFish.
 Notable changes include:

 * Guessing preferred language from the player's client language code
 * Allow specifying source language in translations